The Agonist

-The Agonist is a Canadian melodic death metal band from Montreal, Quebec, formed in 2004.
-The current line up consists of lead guitarist Danny Marino, bassist Chris Kells, drummer Simon Mckay, rhythm guitarist Pascal "Paco" Jobin and lead vocalist Vicky Psarakis, who joined in March 2014 following the departure of vocalist and founding member Alissa White-Gluz.
-Both White-Gluz and Psarakis use growled and clean vocals.
+The Agonist was a Canadian metalcore and melodic death metal band from Montreal, Quebec, formed in 2004.
+The last known lineup consisted of lead guitarist Danny Marino, bassist Chris Kells, drummer Simon Mckay, rhythm guitarist Pascal "Paco" Jobin and lead vocalist Vicky Psarakis, who joined in March 2014 following the departure of vocalist and founding member Alissa White-Gluz.

 Originally known as the Tempest, the band adopted their current moniker upon their signing to Century Media in 2007.
-To date, the Agonist has released six studio albums; the latest, Orphans, was released in September 2019.
-Touring extensively since their first album, they have shared the stage with bands such as Arsonists Get All the Girls, Epica, the Faceless, Chelsea Grin, Kamelot, and Visions of Atlantis.
+The Agonist had released six studio albums; the last, Orphans, was released in September 2019.
+They had shared the stage with bands such as Arsonists Get All the Girls, Epica, the Faceless, Chelsea Grin, Kamelot, and Visions of Atlantis.
+They disbanded in May 2023.

 History

 Once Only Imagined (2004−2008)

 The band released their first album Once Only Imagined on August 14, 2007.
 Originally intended as a demo, the release prompted the Agonist to add metal drummer Simon McKay to the band.
 Released August 28, 2007, the video for "Business Suits and Combat Boots" was filmed by acclaimed director David Brodsky (Strapping Young Lad, Gwar, God Forbid).
 The video was voted the number 6 video of the year 2007 on MTV2's Headbanger's Ball.

 After releasing the album, the Agonist toured with God Forbid, Arsis, Sonata Arctica, Overkill, Visions of Atlantis, and Enslaved.
 One of the band's tours was disrupted when their equipment trailer was damaged in a blizzard in the Rocky Mountains.
 White-Gluz was named one of "the hottest chicks in metal" in the July 2007 issue of Revolver.